Avalara/Avalara-AvaTax-for-ServiceMax/README.md

 Learn about how to use Avalara AvaTax here: https://help.avalara.com
 </p>
 <h2>Folder Contents</h2>
-This includes the following folders, with contents as described below.
+AvaTax4ServiceMax includes the following folders, with contents as described below.

 <b>.settings</b> contains a PREFS file